Cauliflower Mash

 Mrs. Anderson 9-inch fine sieve on Fantes.comSifter on Fantes.com

-I use it for the cauliflower mash and dog food recipe and it is from Fantes.com and is a #50 Mrs. Anderson Sieve, 9-inch diameter stainless steel sifter.
+For rinsing the millet and quinoa, consider a sifter like the one shown.
+I use it for the cauliflower mash and for my dog food recipe and it is from Fantes.com.
+It is a #50 Mrs. Anderson Sieve, 9-inch diameter stainless steel sifter.

-After washing and drying it with a tea towel, I then leave it out to air dry, hanging it on my kitchen wall.
+I've used it for years and there's absolutely no sign of rusting, which is great!
+I highly recommend it.
+After washing and drying it with a tea towel, I then leave it out to air dry by hanging on my kitchen wall.

 All-in-all, cauliflower mash is an easy and tasty substitute for mashed potatoes.
 Try it out today!